 The International Intercomparison and Harmonisation Project

-International intercomparison and harmonization projects are one of the mechanisms developed by the IAEA for examining the application and use of its safety standards, with a view to ensuring their effectiveness and working towards harmonization of approaches to the safety of radioactive waste management.
+International intercomparison and harmonization projects are one of the mechanisms used by the Agency for examining the implementation and effectiveness of the IAEA safety standards, while working towards harmonization of approaches for demonstrating the safety of radioactive waste management.

-The international intercomparison and harmonization project GEOSAF project ran from 2008 to 2011 to work towards harmonization in approaches to demonstrating the safety of geological disposal with a special emphasis on the expectations from the regulatory authorities engaged in the licensing process with respect to the development of the safety case.
-The GEOSAF project focused on the safety case for geological disposal facilities, a concept that has gained in recent years considerable prominence in the waste management area and is addressed in several international safety standards (e.g. SSR-5, GSR Part 5, SSG-14, GSG-3).
+The international intercomparison and harmonization project , the GEOSAF project ran from 2008 to 2011 to work towards harmonization of approaches for demonstrating the safety of geological disposal.
+The GEOSAF project held a special emphasis on the expectations of regulatory authorities engaged in the licensing process regarding the review of safety cases for geological disposal facilities, an aspect that has gained maturity in recent years from the development of key safety cases by Member States and is addressed in several international safety standards (e.g. SSR-5, GSR Part 5, SSG-14, GSG-3).

-On the request of the participants to the initial project, a follow- up project has been developed and the inaugural meeting of the new project – GEOSAF Part II - took place in IAEA headquarters from 19 to 23 March 2012.
-GEOSAF Part II was initiated with the objective to reach a joint understanding and work towards harmonization of views and expectations regarding the safety of the operational phase for geological disposal of radioactive waste with regards to post-closure safety.
-More specifically the approach taken in GEOSAF Part II is to address operational safety for geological disposal working on the development and review of an overall safety case that integrates both operational and post closure aspects.
+On the request of the participants to the initial project, a follow- up project has been developed and the inaugural meeting of the new project – GEOSAF Part II – was held in the IAEA headquarters from 19 to 23 March 2012.
+GEOSAF Part II began with the objective to reach a joint understanding and work towards harmonization of views and expectations regarding the treatment of safety for the operational period of geological disposal facilities.
+More specifically the approach taken in GEOSAF Part II is to address operational safety of geological disposal facilities within the context of the overall safety case that integrates both operational and post-closure aspects.

-The GEOSAF Part II project was established to address this issue and more specifically to elaborate on a structure and methodology to define an overarching safety case supporting the demonstration of safety of geological disposal, integrating both the operational and post-closure phases.
+A significant challenge in the development of a safety case for a geological disposal facility is to define the interface between the operational and post-closure safety regimes.
+The GEOSAF Part II project was established to address this issue and more specifically to elaborate on a structure and methodology to define an overarching safety case supporting the demonstration of safety of geological disposal, integrating both the operational and post-closure periods.

 GEOSAF Part II provides a forum to exchange ideas and experience on the development and review of an integrated operational and post-closure safety case for geological disposal facilities.
-It also aims at providing a platform for knowledge transfer.
+It also aims to provide a platform for knowledge transfer.